RHEW-Laboratory/WU_Scraper/README.md

 ## Description

 This program scrapes airport weather data stored on Weather Underground's website.
-The data is outputed to a csv file and will be named with the aiport code and dates provided.
+The data is output to a csv file and will be named with the aiport code and dates provided.

 ```